anarchocactus/Marlin/README.md

 The entire calibration now works as follows (at least for me):

 1. Start the calibration process (config/delta calibration/auto calibration) with the probe mounted.
-This takes pretty long compared to the original firmware as Marlin goes through seven iterations when doing it for the first time
+This takes pretty long as Marlin goes through up to seven iterations when doing it for the first time
 2. When finished, store settings
 3. Disable soft endstops
 4. Start the Probe Offset Wizard (advanced settings) still with the probe mounted